 On-site, initial close inspections of the burnt turbine from height – using a crane and also using a drone aircraft with a camera – has assisted in the investigation.

-Read more: Vestas wins 51MW order in Sweden
+Read more: Vestas secures order for four projects in Canada

 With weather-related delays, Vestas continues the operation to take down the burnt turbine, which will lead to a closer on-the-ground inspection within days.
 Planning is underway to replace the burnt turbine, which will commence next week.